jup-ag/space-station/blog/2023-11-30-jup-start/index.md

 ---
 slug: jup-start
-title: "Grow The Pie Update 2: Jupiter Start"
+title: "Grow The Pie Update #2"
 ---

-# "Grow The Pie" Update 2: Jupiter Start
+## Grow The Pie Update #2: Jupiter Start

 At Breakpoint, we presented 3 major initiatives to grow the Solana Pie: $JUP, Jupiter Start, and Jupiter Labs.
 Today, after extensive discussions with the ecosystem, we are delighted to elaborate more about Jupiter Start.